 Methanol is a large platform clean fuel and chemical with multiple applications.
 Chemically identical to fossil methanol, renewable methanol can be substituted for any traditional methanol application and thus represents a low-carbon fuel and feedstock for synthetic materials.
 The ETL technology enables production of renewable methanol consisting of ultra-low carbon intensity, or a carbon reduction of more than 90% compared to fossil fuels, in the complete product life-cycle, from extraction, production to end use.
 The process is certified by SGS Germany according to the ISCC Plus system, based on standard ISCC EU methodology for calculation of GHG emissions in the product life-cycle.

-As a versatile, clean-burning fuel and chemical, renewable methanol could replace all forms of fossil transport fuels used today and significantly reduce the carbon footprint of various every-day life energy needs.
+As a versatile, clean-burning fuel and chemical, renewable methanol could replace all forms of fossil transport fuels used today and significantly reduce the carbon footprint of every-day life.

-At its core, the ETL technology utilizes CO2 and hydrogen as raw materials to produce green methanol, an advanced fuel and greener substitute for conventional methanol, providing both economic and environmental benefits in industrial manufacturing and power generation.
+At its core, the ETL technology utilizes CO2 and hydrogen as raw materials to produce green methanol, an advanced fuel and more sustainable substitute for fossil-based methanol, providing both economic and environmental benefits in industrial manufacturing and power generation.

 Sustainability is integral to the ETL technology.
 ETL production plants require no arable land, cause no greenhouse gas emissions and form no toxic by-products.